CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🎁 New feature

-- Local test page design now matches the website one
+- Local test page design now matches the website one.

 ## 2.8
 *August 9, 2018*